- Pangolin Associates is ten years old!

 - Back to the top.

-Local Government Super (LGS) is an award-winning public offer superannuation fund.
+Active Super (formerly Local Government Super (LGS)) is an award-winning public offer superannuation fund.
 It has more than 11 billion under management and approximately 90,000 members in NSW.
 The company is based in Sydney and has seven regional offices.

 This is a certified responsible super fund with a strong commitment to sustainability and a better future for members.
-Pursuing Climate Active was the right step for LGS.
+Pursuing Climate Active was the right step for Active Super.
 It is the only Australian Government-recognised carbon neutral certification, so unquestionable in its rigour and authenticity.
-It sends a clear message about climate leadership to LGS members, staff, and the superannuation sector.
+It sends a clear message about climate leadership to members, staff, and the superannuation sector.

-The Climate Active certification covers all LGS locations, operations and management of the superannuation fund.
+The Climate Active certification covers all the company’s locations, operations and management of the superannuation fund.

 Ten years and 1million tonnes CO2e offset